rogierspaans/wiremock/README.md

 ![alt folder-image](./images/folder.png)

+In general functions when editing a mapping you can add the metadata structure via "add Folder".

 ### drag-and-drop
 drag-and-drop into folders is currently <b>not</b> supported.
 It is a more complex topic, as it is currently not possible to sort mappings.